Defense Red Switch Network

 Network Management Subsystem.
 The Switching Subsystem uses both RED and BLACK switches to provide an integrated RED/BLACK service.
-End users are provided with a single telephone instrument with which they can access both secure and nonsecure networks.
+End users are provided with a single telephone instrument with which they can access both secure and non-secure networks.

 The DRSN carried around 15,000 calls per day prior to September 11, 2001.
 DRSN usage subsequently peaked at 45,000 calls per day and by mid-2003 was running at around 25,000 calls per day.
 In that period the Defense Red Switch Network was expanded to support 18 additional US Federal Homeland Defense initiatives.

 Nowadays, this network is also called the Multilevel Secure Voice service.
 It's the core of the Global Secure Voice System (GSVS) during peacetime, crisis and time of conventional war, by hosting national-level conferencing and connectivity requirements and providing interoperability with both tactical and strategic communication networks.